image source: Queens College Libraries

 You can see that this keeps the books in a logical sequence on the shelves and that they are thus, roughly arranged by subject.

 The majority of our MCC Library Collection is now online (eJournal articles and eBooks).
-We only add a limited number of new titles to our print collection each year.
+We add fewer new titles to our print collection each year.
 Please ask a librarian for help if you cannot find the book you need.
 It might be an eBook.

 The MCC Library has almost 220,000 FREE eBooks.